NVIDIA/NVFlare/docs/real_world_fl/overview.rst

     nvflare provision -p project.yml

 The generated startup kits are created by default in a directory prefixed with "prod\_" within a folder of the project name in the workspace folder created where provision.py is run.
+To create password protected zip archives for the startup kits, see :ref:`distribution_builder`.

 .. attention::